0-SiddharthJoshi-0/crewai-news/README.md

 ## 🔧 Configuration

-### Dynamic Date Support
-The system automatically uses the current date in the format "DDth MONTH YYYY" (e.g., "15th December 2024").
-This is handled through the `{todaydate}` placeholder in configuration files.

 ### LLM Configuration
 Currently configured to use Gemini 2.0 Flash.
 You can modify the LLM settings in `src/newproj/crew.py`.